Comparative Politics and International Relations

 A brilliant professor turns TV critic, and finds literature, politics, and philosophy in four favorite series from the 1960s to the 1990s.
 Paul Cantor makes wonderful sense in simple prose of America's slide toward globalization, as seen on TV.
 An innovative book bursting with wit, a treat for the mind.
 It may make you believe that watching TV is not a total waste of time.

-Harvey Mansfield, Harvard University
+Harvey Mansfield, professor of government, Harvard University

 Cantor provides a fascinating frame for discussions of popular culture.